Nexfinity/CakeyBot-Wiki/changelists/changelist-2021.md

 * Added `/afk` and `/unafk` slash commands
 * Added two new placeholders!
   * You can now use the `{chance:X}` placeholder to randomly send a response (or not :P)
-    * You can check out more details on our documentation here: [https://wiki.cakey.bot/en/placeholders#response-chance](https://wiki.cakey.bot/en/placeholders#response-chance)
   * You can now use the `{react:X}` placeholder to add basic reactions to your responses! `[Premium Only]`
-    * You can check out more details on our documentation here: [https://wiki.cakey.bot/en/placeholders#reactions](https://wiki.cakey.bot/en/placeholders#reactions)

 # 6/6/2021 - TTT Fixes